Jump directly to the answer of a question you may have:

-Do I also have to pay a Park Entry Fee?
+Do I also have to pay a Park Entry Fee (National Parks Pass)?

-Park Entry Fees also apply to all Overland Track walkers.
-This fee is separate to the Overland Track fee.
+Park Entry Fees (National Parks Passes) also apply to all Overland Track walkers.
+This fee is separate to the Overland Track Fee.
+See National Parks Passes

 How do I get to the start of the track?

-The following bus companies offer transport to and from the Cradle Mountain Visitor Centre:
+Public Transport: Several bus companies offer transport to and from the Cradle Mountain Visitor Centre.
+See Transport and Accommodation

 How do I get back to my vehicle if I have left it at Cradle Mountain?